Denmark–Mexico relations

-Denmark–Mexico relations are the foreign relations between Denmark and Mexico.
+The nations of Denmark and Mexico established diplomatic relations in 1827.
 Both nations are members of the Organisation for Economic Co-operation and Development and the United Nations.

 History

 The first known Dane to visit Mexico was Brother Jacob the Dacian, a Danish prince who came to Mexico in 1542 and lived among the indigenous people in southern Mexico.
-Diplomatic relations commenced on 19 July 1827 with the signing of a Treaty of Friendship, Trade and Navigation between both nations.
+Diplomatic relations between Denmark and Mexico began on 19 July 1827 with the signing of a Treaty of Friendship, Trade and Navigation between both nations.

 In 1864, Mexico named its first minister (ambassador) to Denmark.
 Soon afterwards, an honorary consulate of Mexico was opened in Copenhagen under the Consulate-General of Mexico in Hamburg, Germany, and in March 1931 the first Mexican legation was opened in the Danish capital.
 During World War II, Mexico closed its legation in Denmark, while Denmark maintained its diplomatic office in Mexico open.
 Soon after the end of the war, Mexico re-opened its legation in Copenhagen and in 1956, both countries elevated their diplomatic representations to that of embassies.

 In 1966, Crown Princess (and future Queen) Margrethe II of Denmark paid an official visit to Mexico.
-Since the initial visit, there have been several high-level visits between leaders of both nations.
+In 1989, Danish Prime Minister Poul Schlüter paid a visit to Mexico, becoming the first head-of-government to do so.
 In 2007 President Felipe Calderón made the first visit by a Mexican president to Denmark.
+In February 2008, Queen Margarita II returned to Mexico for a second visit.

-In 2017, both nations celebrated 190 years of diplomatic relations.
+In April 2016, Mexican President Enrique Peña Nieto paid a visit to Denmark.
+In April 2017, Danish Prime Minister Lars Løkke Rasmussen paid a visit to Mexico.
+That same year, both nations celebrated 190 years of diplomatic relations.

+In June 2023, both nations held a second meeting of the Bilateral Political Consultation Mechanism, which was held virtually.
+In the meeting, Denmark and Mexico agreed on the next signing of the Joint Strategic Action Plan Mexico-Denmark 2023-2027: a roadmap with concrete actions in the areas of political dialogue, economic relations, cooperation in health, climate change and the environment, food, agriculture, culture, science, technology and innovation, with a transversal perspective based on sustainable development.